-Gross profit margin decreased to 43% in the third quarter of 2023 compared to 50% in the third quarter of 2022, primarily due to product mix.
-The decrease in sales into the Home & Enterprise market unfavorably impacted gross profit margin.
+Gross profit margin decreased increased to 43% 51% in the third first quarter of 2024 compared to 44% in the first quarter of 2023, compared to 50% in the third quarter of 2022, primarily due to product mix.
+The decrease in sales increased ASPs on IC products sold into the Home & Enterprise market unfavorably impacted gross profit margin.
 The decrease was also due to lower absorption of fixed overhead costs.

-Gross profit margin decreased to 42% in the first nine months of 2023 compared to 51% in the first nine months of 2022, primarily due to product mix.
+Gross profit margin as well as decreased to 42% in the first nine months of 2023 compared to 51% in the first nine months of 2022, primarily due to product mix.
 The decrease in sales into the Home & Enterprise market unfavorably impacted gross profit margin.
-The decrease was also due to lower absorption of fixed overhead costs.
+The decrease was also due to lower absorption of fixed overhead costs. costs on Mobile products.